The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

 Petlibro Granary Smart Camera Feeder

 The Petlibro Granary Smart Camera Feeder delivers the best combination of accuracy and monitoring, with Wirecutter's Mel Plaut noting its exceptional 4% portion deviation for large kibble during extensive testing.
-The integrated 1080P camera lets you watch your pet's eating habits while the robust silicone seals keep food fresh for weeks.
+The integrated 1080P camera lets you watch your pet's eating habits while the silicone seals keep food fresh for weeks.

 Video review: "Top 9: Best Automatic Pet Feeders in 2026" comparison review